rapidsurveys/bbw/README.md

 [![codecov](https://codecov.io/gh/validmeasures/bbw/branch/master/graph/badge.svg)](https://codecov.io/gh/validmeasures/bbw)

 ## Overview
 The `blocked weighted bootstrap (BBW)` is an estimation technique for use with data from two-stage cluster sampled surveys in which either prior weighting (e.g. *population-proportional sampling* or *PPS* as used in **Standardized Monitoring and Assessment of Relief and Transiations** or **SMART** surveys) or *posterior weighting* (e.g. as used in **Rapid Assessment Method** or **RAM** and **Simple Spatial Sampling Method** or **S3M** surveys).
 The method was developed by Accion Contra la Faim, Brixton Health, Concern Worldwide, Global Alliance for Improved Nutrition, UNICEF Sierra Leone, UNICEF Sudan and Valid International.
-It has been tested by the Centers for Diseasech Control (CDC) using infant and young child feeding (IYCF) data.
+It has been tested by the Centers for Disease Control (CDC) using infant and young child feeding (IYCF) data.

 ## Installation
 ```R